 You go over to your Tempo Studio, hydrated, wearing your workout cloths, mentally ready to work out.

-This typically happens one time per week.
-So often that I never know if I am going to be able to workout that morning and it tends to leave me an a poor mood the rest of the day.
+This typically happens once per week.
+So often that I never know if I am going to be able to workout that morning, and it tends to leave me in a poor mood the rest of the day.

 Tempo Studio Freezes In Class

-When this happens you lose everything.
+When this happens, you lose everything.
 There is no record of your class, the exercises you did, nothing.
-Its all vanishes.
+It all vanishes.

 But worse than that, you can't even finish the class.
 It's the most demotivating thing I have experienced on the Tempo Studio and sadly it happens consistently.

 And it's not just me, it's happening to a lot of people.